Affiliate links on Android Authority may earn us a commission. Learn more.

-It’s been a couple years since Samsung released its first Galaxy Watch.
+It’s been a couple of years since Samsung released its first Galaxy Watch.
 In that time, the smartwatch landscape has drastically changed.
 Companies are adding ECGs and oxygen saturation sensors to their wearables, and features we once thought were a far-off future are now commonplace.

 Alongside the Galaxy Note 20 lineup, the company launched the Samsung Galaxy Watch 3.
 It’s lighter and much more powerful than the original and has additional health and safety features that will even give the Apple Watch more competition than before.

 Samsung Galaxy Watch 3 at a glance